 A catheter is a thin, plastic tube that can be inserted into a blood vessel to administer treatment inside.
 The positioning of several cardiac devices, including leads, valves, and stents, requires the use of catheters.
 Unlike the invasive open surgical approach, this method of therapy just needs to make a small puncture site in the skin.

 GlobalData’s analysis also uncovers the companies at the forefront of each innovation area and assesses the potential reach and impact of their patenting activity across different applications and geographies.
-According to GlobalData, there are 70+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of cardiovascular implant delivery catheters.
+According to GlobalData, there are 140+ companies, spanning technology vendors, established medical devices companies, and up-and-coming start-ups engaged in the development and application of cardiovascular implant delivery catheters.

 Key players in cardiovascular implant delivery catheters – a disruptive innovation in the medical devices industry

-‘Application diversity’ measures the number of different applications identified for each relevant patent and broadly splits companies into either ‘niche’ or ‘diversified’ innovators.
+‘Application diversity’ measures the number of applications identified for each patent.
+It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.

-‘Geographic reach’ refers to the number of different countries each relevant patent is registered in and reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.
+‘Geographic reach’ refers to the number of countries each patent is registered in.
+It reflects the breadth of geographic application intended, ranging from ‘global’ to ‘local’.

 Patent volumes related to cardiovascular implant delivery catheters